machinekoder/pickit-docs/docs/faq/general/how-to-teach-a-good-model.rst

 .. image:: /assets/images/faq/how-to-good-model-2d.png

-Lets start with showing the good model for this part.
+Let's start with showing what a good model for this part looks like.
 In the rest of the article typical mistakes when teaching a model will be discussed.
 The figure below shows a good model (left) and a successful fit of that model in the scene (right).

 .. image:: /assets/images/faq/how-to-good-model-good.png